What is Monkey Pox? Symptoms, Treatment, and Prevention

 If you think you’ve been infected with his virus, you should contact your doctor immediately.
 They can test your blood to see if it has been infected and you should stay away from others while you’re being tested.

 Monkeypox can be treated.
-If you’re diagnosed with the infection, your doctor will likely prescribe antibiotics.
+Your doctor will likely prescribe antibiotics if you’re diagnosed with the infection.
 You might also be given antiviral drugs to slow the progression of the infection.

 Prevention